bengar-dev/Groupomania/README.md

 # Front side

-I choosed the library `React`, and `Tailwind CSS` for all style part of the project To handle React states, i choosed `Recoil JS`.
+I choosed the library `React`, and `Tailwind CSS` for all style part of the project.

+To handle React states, i choosed `Recoil JS`.
 For the API request i use `axios`.
-And for the security routes i choose `React Router`
+And for the security routes i choose `React Router`.

 # Back side